Naisi Chen

 Naisi Chen (陳耐鍶, born February 1994) is a New Zealand politician.
 She served as a Member of Parliament for the Labour Party from 2020 to 2023.

+She is the Labour Party's candidate for Auckland Central in the upcoming general election.

 Early life and career

 Chen was born in Beijing, China and moved to New Zealand at age five.
 Her father is a Christian pastor and her mother is a doctor of traditional Chinese medicine.
 She attended Westlake Girls High School in Auckland before studying at the University of Auckland, graduating with a Bachelor of Arts and Bachelor of Laws in 2017.

 She worked as president of the New Zealand Chinese Students' Association and as a director of a business consultancy firm.
 She was appointed to the board of Foundation North in 2019.
 A musician who learned piano, flute, double bass and tuba, she also sat on the board of the Auckland Philharmonia.

 Political career

 Chen was asked to run as a Labour candidate at the 2017 general election by Raymond Huo.
 She was selected as a list candidate, ranked 50, then additionally selected for the East Coast Bays electorate after the previous Labour candidate withdrew.
 She was defeated in the electorate contest by National's Erica Stanford and not ranked high enough to be elected as a list MP.

 She stood again at the and was ranked 38 on the Labour Party list.
 Chen also contested the electorate.
 Despite losing the Botany electorate to National's Christopher Luxon by a margin of 3,999 votes, she was ranked high enough on the Labour list to get into Parliament.
 In parliament, Chen sat on the governance and administration committee and was deputy chair (from 2020 to 2023) and chair (2023) of the economic development, science and innovation committee.
+She was the second youngest MP.